MyFitnessPal vs. Levels: Which is the Best Food Tracking App for You?

 The pros of Levels

-Because Levels DNA is in metabolic health and its ability to tie blood glucose to your diet, it takes a holistic, data-driven approach to nutrition beyond the "calories-in, calories-out" model.
-Its goal is to help users improve overall metabolic fitness and make food and lifestyle choices that will enhance overall health.
+Because Levels focuses on comprehensive health optimization rather than just calorie counting, it takes a holistic, data-driven approach to nutrition that goes far beyond the "calories-in, calories-out" model.
+Its goal is to help users improve overall health by connecting diet to biomarkers and providing personalized guidance.

 Super-fast AI-logging via voice memo or photo